Ingredients & botanicals

 - Cardamom: Digestion, Blood Pressure, and the Queen of SpicesCardamom is prized for its aroma and traditional use as a digestive — and trials link it to modest blood-pressure and metabolic effects.
 Here’s the evidence.

-- Cinnamon: Cassia vs Ceylon, Blood Sugar Evidence, and How to Use ItCinnamon is more than a warming spice — trials link it to modest blood-sugar effects.
-Here’s the cassia vs Ceylon difference, the evidence, and the coumarin caveat.
+- Cinnamon: Cassia vs Ceylon and the Blood-Sugar EvidenceCinnamon is more than a warming spice — small trials have studied its effect on fasting glucose.
+Plus cassia vs Ceylon and the coumarin caveat.

 Collagen

 - Does Hot Water Destroy Collagen?
-The Tea and Coffee Question, AnsweredNo — collagen peptides are already hydrolyzed, so brewing-temperature water dissolves them rather than destroying them.
-Here’s the science behind adding collagen to hot tea or coffee.
+The Tea & Coffee AnswerNo — collagen peptides are already hydrolyzed, so hot water dissolves them rather than destroying them.
+The science of collagen in hot tea or coffee.

 - Is Collagen Tea Safe?
-A Guide by GroupCollagen peptides are generally well tolerated.
-For collagen tea, the main safety question is caffeine from the tea base.
-Here’s what adults, women, pregnant and breastfeeding people, children, and older adults should know.
+A Guide by GroupCollagen peptides are generally well tolerated; for collagen tea, the main safety question is caffeine from the tea base.
+What each group should know.

 Functional Botanicals

-- Turmeric and Curcumin: Anti-Inflammatory Evidence and the Bioavailability ProblemCurcumin, turmeric’s active compound, has real anti-inflammatory and osteoarthritis evidence — but is poorly absorbed on its own.
-Here’s the science and the black-pepper fix.
+- Turmeric & Curcumin: The Evidence and Absorption ProblemCurcumin, turmeric's active compound, is studied for inflammatory markers and osteoarthritis — but is poorly absorbed alone.
+The science and pepper fix.

 Tea Base